lechu445/LightXmlWriter/README.md

 * LightXmlWriter does not validate & escape tag and attribute names

-XmlReader throws an exception in case of unescaped name
+XmlReader throws an exception in case of unescaped name.

 * LightXmlWriter allows write values without escaping